nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 After a quick data wrangling, it was found that, as expected with data from Kaggle, the quality was great.
 With no duplicates or missing values.

 To do this, we used [Data Wrangler](https://learn.microsoft.com/en-us/fabric/data-science/data-wrangler), a tool built into Microsoft Fabric notebooks.
-Once an initial DataFrame has been created (Spark or pandas supported), Data Wrangler becomes available to use and can attach to any DataFrame in the Notebook.
+Once an initial DataFrame has been created (Spark or Pandas supported), Data Wrangler becomes available to use and can attach to any DataFrame in the Notebook.
 What's great is that it allows for easy analysis of loaded DataFrames.
 In a Notebook, after reading the files into PySpark DataFrames, in the "Data" section, the "Transform DataFrame in Data Wrangler" was selected,  and from there the several DataFrames were explored.
 Specific DataFrames can be chosen, carrying out a careful inspection.

 ![Clicking on data wrangler in MS Fabric](./images/data-wrangler/data-wrangler-1.png "Fig. 3 - Opening Data Wrangler")